dotnet/docs-maui/docs/get-started/first-app.md

 ## Build and debug iOS apps

-To build and debug .NET 6 iOS apps from Visual Studio 2022 you must manually install the .NET 6 SDK and iOS workloads on both Windows and macOS (your Mac build host).

 If, while connecting Visual Studio to your Mac through Xamarin Mac Agent (XMA), you are prompted to install a different version of the SDK, you can ignore the prompt since it refers to a legacy version of XMA.

 > [!NOTE]